History of Fulham F.C.: 2007–2010: Roy Hodgson years

 Fulham's start to the season was not fantastic, falling 2–1 defeat away to Hull City.
 Two home games in quick succession, however, saw them record a surprise 1–0 victory over Arsenal as well as a 2–1 win against Bolton.
 They also beat Leicester City in the League Cup, but it was a nervy affair for Fulham, who won 3–2 after being 2–1 down with seven minutes to play, Danny Murphy scoring the winner in stoppage time.
 Four successive defeats, three of which were in the League to Blackburn, West Ham] and West Brom, saw Fulham slide down the table; the other defeat, away to Burnley, saw them go out of the League Cup.

 Two draws against Sunderland and Portsmouth helped to stop the rot, and a 2–0 home win against Wigan was crucial.
 Fulham then somehow contrived to lose away to Everton, but they rectified this by defeating both Newcastle and Tottenham at Craven Cottage.
 The win against Spurs was particularly noteworthy, as Roy Hodgson's side became the first to beat Tottenham under their new manager Harry Redknapp.
 Two 0–0 draws away to Liverpool and Aston Villa saw them rise to tenth in the table, already picking up over half their points tally of last season.
 Their 1–1 draw at home with Manchester City, followed by their 0–0 draw away at Stoke City mean that they are now unbeaten in six matches.
 Following the Stoke match, Fulham had a very comfortable 3–0 win against Boro.

 Despite not winning either of their next two fixtures, the Christmas period was a satisfactory one for Fulham: on Boxing Day, they drew 0–0 away to Tottenham (the year before they had lost 5–1 in the same fixture on the same day), and two days later they snatched a dramatic draw at home to their local rivals Chelsea, with both goals coming from American Clint Dempsey.
 This saw them cement their place in mid-table, where they still remain at ninth position in the third week of March 2009, a month in which they have had mixed results, losing 1–2 to lowly ranked Blackburn and 0–1 to Hull City, but sensationally prevailing 2–0 on 21 March 2009 at Craven Cottage against Premier League defending champions and 2008–09 leaders Manchester United, who had two players, Paul Scholes and Wayne Rooney, sent off.
 The goals for Fulham were scored by Danny Murphy and Zoltán Gera.
 Earlier in the season, the team reached the quarter-finals of the FA Cup, eventually losing at home to Manchester United.

-The following season saw Fulham achieve arguably its greatest success reaching the 2009-10 Europa League Final losing to Atlético Madrid 2–1 after extra time.
-The club also finished 12th in the Premier League that season.
-This resulted in Roy Hodgson being voted the LMA Manager of the Year.
+The following season saw Fulham achieve its greatest success reaching the 2009-10 Europa League Final losing to Atlético Madrid 2–1 after extra time.
+The club also finished 12th in the Premier League that season, resulting in Roy Hodgson being voted the LMA Manager of the Year.